Hawker Siddeley Harrier: Differences between versions

 The Royal Navy's Fleet Air Arm (FAA) operated a substantially modified variant of the Harrier, the British Aerospace Sea Harrier.
 The Sea Harrier was intended for multiple naval roles and was equipped with radar and Sidewinder missiles for air combat duties as part of fleet air defence.
 (Note: While the USMC Harriers had Sidewinder missiles, they still lacked radars.)
 The Sea Harrier was also fitted with navigational aids for carrier landings, modifications to reduce corrosion by seawater and a raised bubble-canopy covered cockpit for better visibility.
 The aircraft were later equipped to use AIM-120 AMRAAM beyond-visual-range anti-aircraft missiles and the more advanced Blue Vixen radar for longer range air-to-air combat, as well as Sea Eagle missiles for conducting anti-ship missions.

-The McDonnell Douglas AV-8B Harrier II is the latest Harrier variant, a second-generation series to replace the first generation of Harrier jets already in service; all the above variants of the Harrier have mainly been retired with the Harrier II taking their place in the RAF, USMC and FAA.
-In the 1970s the United Kingdom considered two options for replacing their existing Harriers: joining McDonnell Douglas (MDC) in developing the BAE Harrier II, or the independent development of a "Big Wing" Harrier.
+The second-generation McDonnell Douglas AV-8B Harrier II and the related BAE Harrier II were developed to replace the first-generation Harrier, which they supplanted in RAF, USMC and FAA service.
+In the 1970s the United Kingdom considered two options for replacing their existing Harriers: joining McDonnell Douglas (MDC) in developing the Harrier II, or the independent development of a "Big Wing" Harrier.
 This proposal would have increased the wing area from 200 to 250 ft2, allowing for significant increases in weapons load and internal fuel reserves.
 The option of cooperation with MDC was chosen in 1982 over the more risky isolated approach.
-The original Harrier served as the basis for the British Aerospace Sea Harrier as it was required to fill the fighter role.